GUIDED SKI & SPLITBOARD EXPEDITION

 Following 4 full days exploring lines from our Ganalsky basecamp, we will travel to the village of Paratunka, where an evening of rest at a private lodge with thermal pools awaits.
 The next morning we will have the choice of sessioning more Japan-style tree runs around Paratunka, or going directly to meet the snowcats for transport up to our next destination: the huts between Avachinsky and Koryaksky volcanoes.
-Accommodation in the hut will be simple, but a step up from tent camping with a wood burning stove and at least one Russian banya (sauna) session when our weary muscles are ready for it.
+Accommodation in the huts will be simple, but a step up from tent camping with wood burning stoves and at least one banya (sauna) session when our weary muscles are ready for it.
 We'll spend 4 days climbing and shredding massive lines (+2000m vert) on the flanks of the volcanoes before returning to the capital for one final celebratory night and vodka shots to close it out in true Russian style.

 We will feature a guide team of three: two 40 Tribes guides and one local Russian guide.
 ACMG Splitboard Guide Greg Johnson will Lead Guide with 40 Tribes’ Founder & Director Ryan Koupal as Tail Guide.
 Meet our guide team.

 For logistics support and trip planning we are working with Grigory Mintsev, an ACMG/RMGA Ski Guide with extensive experience working in the mountains of Kamchatka.

-40 Tribes Lead and Tail Guides joined by one local Russian guide-in-training; Airport transfers on specified arrival/departure dates; 2 nights hotel accommodation in Petropavlovsk-Kamchatsky (nights of April 5 and 15); Private transport between locations; Snowmobile support in the Ganalsky Range; 5 nights Ganalsky basecamp accommodation in 2-person tents with large kitchen and dining tents; 1 night accommodation in private lodge with thermal pools in Paratunka; Snowcat transport to Avachinsky Pass; 4 nights accommodation and banya session at the mountain huts on Avachinsky Pass; Dedicated cook and made-from-scratch meals at all camp locations; 8 days of epic guided skiing/splitboarding!
+40 Tribes Lead and Tail Guides joined by one local Russian guide-in-training; Airport transfers on specified arrival/departure dates; 2 nights hotel accommodation including breakfasts in Petropavlovsk-Kamchatsky (nights of April 5 and 15); Private transport between locations; Snowmobile support in the Ganalsky Range; 5 nights Ganalsky basecamp accommodation in 2 or 3-person tents with large kitchen and dining tents; 1 night accommodation in private lodge with thermal pools in Paratunka; Snowcat transport to Avachinsky Pass; 3 nights accommodation and banya session at the mountain huts on Avachinsky Pass; Dedicated cook and made-from-scratch meals at all camp locations; 8 days of epic guided skiing/splitboarding!

 PRICE DOES NOT INCLUDE

-Airfare and baggage fees; Visa fees (single-entry tourist visa required); Medical/evacuation insurance; Meals in Petropavlovsk-Kamchatsky; Alcohol; Tips for guides.
+Airfare and baggage fees; Visa fees (tourist visa required); Medical/evacuation insurance; Lunches and dinners in Petropavlovsk-Kamchatsky; All meals in Paratunka; Alcohol; Tips for guides.